open-ephys/acq-board-docs/source/User-Manual/Gateware-Update.rst

 Here are the files and instructions to update the Open Ephys FPGA module inside the Acquisition Board.

-.. note:: This is only for boards using the new Open Ephys FPGA (Dec 2022 onwards).
-    Older systems do not require this.
+.. note:: This is only for boards that use the new Open Ephys FPGA (Dec 2022 onwards).
+We always ship the boards with the latest version of the gateware and we don’t make changes to the gateware often, so you will typically not need to update it.
+Previous versions of the system that use the Opal Kelly FPGA do not require this.

 .. _gwupdate_latest: